rob-a-bolton/dmenu-music-dl/README.rst

 About
 =====

-These two scripts allow you to download music from any site that works with youtube-dl and id3 tag it.
+This script allows you to download music from any site that works with youtube-dl and id3 tag it.

 Text input is done via dmenu.
 Thumbnails are saved where possible.
-The default music directory used is ~/music, and intermediary files are stored in ~/.music-staging Should you wish to change this (e.g. if you use the default XDG ~/Music dir) then modify the variables at the top of both scripts.
+The default music directory used is *~/music*,

-Use dmenu-music-dl to download a song, and run process-staged-music to tag and move all downloaded songs out of staging.
+Should you wish to change this (e.g. if you use the default XDG *~/Music* dir) then modify the variables at the top of both scripts.

 Dependencies: